7. Database access

 Imports Microsoft.VisualBasic

-' test page
+' test pg

-Module testimports
+Module testimpots

 Sub Main(ByVal arguments() As String)

-' Checking program parameters
+' checking program parameters

 If arguments.Length <> 5 Then

-' error message
+' error msg

 ' end